 Watch New Year’s Eve

-I like to take a few minutes every now and then to walkthrough some yoga stretches, but never seem to have the time to walk through an entire session (which, for me, is anything above 15-20 minutes).
+I like to take a few minutes every now and then to walk through some yoga stretches, but never seem to have the time to walk through an entire session (which, for me, is anything above 15-20 minutes).
 But, now, you have time!
 Put on your favorite yogi outfit, lay out your mat, play some soothing tunes and do some yoga.
 Try one of these long Yoga with Adriene videos.

 Light Some Candles

-Have someone in your life who is also having some alone time?
-Why not have a FaceTime chat!
-Even if it’s a quick hang out as you watch the ball drop, it may help for that small bit of FOMO you feel in the last 10 seconds until the New Year.
-Plus, it will be really encouraging to know that you’re not the only person deciding to spend New Year’s Eve by yourself.
+Have someone in your life who’s also having some alone time this year?
+Why not have a FaceTime or Zoom chat?
+Even if it’s a quick hang-out as you watch the ball drop, it may help for that small bit of FOMO you feel in the last 10 seconds until the New Year.
+Plus, it’ll remind you that you’re not the only person deciding to spend New Year’s Eve by yourself.
 If you know a ton of people who’ll be at home, turn it into a New Year’s Eve Zoom party.

 With all of this time you have, it may be a great opportunity to write some old-fashioned letters.
-Remind those special people in your life how much they mean to you, and remind them that no matter what 2017 brings, you will always be a shoulder to cry on.
+Remind those special people in your life how much they mean to you, and that no matter what 2022 brings, you will always be a shoulder to cry on.